- A low budget is no reason not to buy high-end fashion

 Here are 5 tips to look fabulous on a budget and get the items you lust for.
 My OOTD is an example of items that I got using the strategy listed below.

 - Become a budget master.
 If you like something and you can’t get it off your mind, save for it.
 For instance, swearing off your daily latte for a month saves you about $90, not to mention a lot of calories.
 Ask the sales person how many they have in your size and whether the item sells well.
-This in formation let’s you assess how much time you have.
+This information gives you an idea of how much time you have.
 If you have not spent this month’s clothes budget and the next month is close up, combine the money and don’t buy anything the next month.

 - Like all things in life, getting great clothes on the cheap means efforts.
 One has to learn how to shop consignment and thrift shops like a pro.
+This means also learning how to save time when thrifting.
 Often these stores have perfect, barely worn clothes, one could not afford first hand.
 Thrifting or consigning is also good for the environment as you recycle and reduce waste.
+Who doesn’t like that?

 - Get an account on eBay, and learn how to shop and bit on eBay.